fluencelabs/cli/README.md

 Don't export anything from commands except for commands themselves.
 If you need to share code between commands - create a separate file

+Use `this.error` (or `commandObj.error`) for human readable errors.
+They will be reported to analytics as events.
+Use `throw new Error` (or `assert`) for unexpected errors.
+They will be reported to analytics as crashes.

 Pull request and release process:
 1. Run `npm run check` to make sure everything ok with the code
 1. Only after that commit your changes to trigger pre-commit hook that updates `README.md`.
 Read `README.md` to make sure it is correctly updated